ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 subdomains named "\_dmarc".
 For example, the Domain Owner of "example.com" would post DMARC preferences in a TXT record at "\_dmarc.example.com".
-Similarly, a Mail Receiver wishing to query for DMARC preferences regarding mail with an visible From: header domain of "example.com" would issue a TXT query to the DNS for the subdomain of "\_dmarc.example.com".
+Similarly, a Mail Receiver wishing to query for DMARC preferences regarding mail with an RFC5322.From domain of "example.com" would issue a TXT query to the DNS for the subdomain of "\_dmarc.example.com".
 The DNS-located DMARC preference data will hereafter be called the "DMARC record".